What does “inaka” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “inaka” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- inaka – 田舎 (いなか) : a noun meaning ‘rural area’ or ‘countryside’ in Japanese.
+- inaka – 田舎 (いなか) : a noun meaning ‘countryside’ or ‘rural area’ in Japanese.
 This can also work as plural.
 Native speakers use this noun to refer to a rural area or areas in Japanese.
-These two kanji characters literally mean ‘rice field and hut’.
-This literal interpretation is not in line with the meanings, but a good metaphor for rural areas, I think.
-Actually, in Japan, we can see beautiful rice fields and some huts in rural areas.
-It’s also worth mentioning here that the use of the hiragana expression is very understandable and acceptable.
+These two kanji characters literally mean ‘rice fields and huts’ in Japanese.
+This literal interpretation is not in line with the actual meanings, but still a good metaphor for rural areas, I think.
+Indeed, we can see beautiful rice fields and some huts in Japanese rural areas.

 Hope my explanations are understandable and helpful for Japanese learners.